 Cannabutter (cannabis infused butter) is an essential ingredient in many cannabis infused edibles and it’s incredibly simple to make.
 You can use cannabis buds, trimmings & shake, and even concentrates like hash and wax to make it.
-In this recipe today, we will be using cannabis buds.
+In this cannabutter recipe, we will be using cannabis buds.
+But you are welcome to switch that with whatever cannabis product you want to infuse into your butter.

 If you want to go right into how to make cannabutter, click the “jump to recipe” button above.